vsrc/samg/README.md

 ### To test locally

-Use aws sam cli as usual:
+Use aws sam cli as usual, navigate to the function directory and run:

 ```sh